 What You Need to Know About Air Pollution & How to Measure it With Ontoto’s Air Quality Sensor

 Air quality sensors, also known as air pollution sensors can detect and monitor dust and particulate matter in the air around us.
-These sensors can be used inside to detect indoor air pollution and outside to monitor toxins and pollution in the environment.
+These sensors can be used inside to detect indoor air pollution and outside to monitor pollution in the environment.

 These sensors are small and provide data in near-real time at low cost and using low amounts of power.

-Sensor based measurement devices are becoming more popular as people are becoming more aware of harmful pollution, smoke and dust, and the health impacts this has on individuals and the environment around us.
+Sensor based measurement devices are becoming more popular as people are becoming aware of harmful pollution, smoke and dust, and the health impacts this has on individuals and the environment around us.